 A benefit of these pockets is that they often stretch far downstream of the actual rock.
 This provides a larger area to hold fish, and often larger fish.

 These stretches also usually allow you to fish long, clean drifts, which is satisfying in itself.
 You won’t need to cast as often and won’t need to worry about maintaining a fly in one small area.

 In addition to the obvious spots right behind rocks, you can sometimes find small pockets just upstream of rocks as well, as the water swells and diverts around the obstacle.

 One last place to consistently find pockets is along uneven shoreline.
 When the edge of the river juts out or dips back, this can leave a pocket of slow water.

 These can be hit or miss, depending on the water depth and the size of the pocket.
 If the pocket is too large, the water can become still and stagnant, which doesn’t usually equal many eager fish.
-Additionally, being close to shore could mean the water is only a few inches deep.
-Shallow water can hold fish, but they will usually be smaller and nymphing can be difficult.
+Additionally, being close to shore could mean the water is only a few inches deep, which can also affect the fishing.

 On the other hand, if you have a small pocket in deep enough water, this can be a great place to find fish.
 A small pocket means that flowing water will be nearby and insects will be moving through.
 Fish will gladly sit on the sidelines while food gets delivered to their door.

 2. Fish the banks